mattyHerzig/ChatBuzz/README.md

     - In addition to proper CSS formatting according to my initial vision of the project, I also sought to optimize visibility according to a typical stream, aesthetic value, etc.
   - Research e.g. effective Google habits, helpful tools such as ChatGPT
   - Commenting (even though I'm the only one working on it, I enjoy doing it as well as making clean and elegant code)
-  - I sought to optimize as much as I could e.g. I wasn't afraid to completely redesign the project if I deemed another process better
+  - I sought to optimize as much as I could e.g. experimentation, I wasn't afraid to completely redesign the project if I deemed another process better
   - Publicization
     - Documentation
       - Markdown e.g. this (`README.md`)